Two-photon amplitude interferometry for precision astrometry

 The basic figure of merit for any astrometry instrument will be the scale of its angular resolution, which will determine the smallest feature size, or change in feature position, that it can observe.
 The resolution of a single aperture is diffraction-limited at a scale of $\Delta\theta \sim \lambda/D$ where $\lambda$ is the photon wavelength and $D$ is the aperture width.
 Interferometers can access finer resolution by using separate sub-apertures across baselines larger than any single aperture, and interferometry is a well recognized tool for precision astrometry~\cite{tenBrummelaar2005, Pedretti2009, Robbe-Dubois2014}.

-Figure~\ref{fig:interferometer_basic_CHARA} illustrates the prototypical two-element optical inteferometer, which was pioneered by Michelson starting in the 1890's.
-A single photon impinges on two entrances, and the two optical paths are then brought together across the baseline.
-At this point the photon interferes with itself, producing a fringe pattern that is sensitive to source intensity variations on the scale of $\Delta\theta \sim \lambda/B$, where $B$ is the separation between the sub-apertures.
-Even though single quanta are involved, the operation of a Michelson stellar interferometer is essentially classical and can be completely described in terms of Maxwellian electro-magnetic (EM) waves.
+Figure~\ref{fig:interferometer_basic} illustrates the prototypical two-element optical inteferometer, which was pioneered by Michelson and Fizeau starting in the 1890's and first used to measure stellar diameters in 1920 \cite{Michelson1887, Michelson1921}.
+A single photon is focused, separately, into each of two entrances and the two optical paths are then brought together across the baseline.
+At this point the photon wave interferes with itself, and the result over many photons is a fringe pattern that is sensitive to source intensity variations on the scale of $\Delta\theta \sim \lambda/B$, where $B$ is the separation between the sub-apertures.
+Even though single quanta are involved the operation of a Michelson stellar interferometer is essentially classical and can be completely described in terms of Maxwellian EM waves.

 Single-photon optical interferometry is completely analogous with radio interferometry.
-In radio $\lambda$ can be on the order of meters to millimeters with baselines $B$ of thousands of kilometers in VLBI (Very Long Baseline Interferometry) with observatories spread across the Earth, since the radio-frequency EM waveforms can be recorded independently and interfered offline later.
+In radio $\lambda$ can be on the order of meters to millimeters with baselines $B$ of thousands of kilometers in VLBI (Very Long Baseline Interferometry) with observatories spread across the Earth.
+Astronomical VLBI is greatly enabled by the fact that radio-frequency EM waveforms can be recorded independently and interfered offline later, which is not the case in the optical.
 Radio VLBI has provided some of the most high-resolution observations in astronomy, dramatically including the recent imaging of a supermassive black hole in M87 \cite{2019ApJ...875L...2E}.